Overview

 Initialization

 class.
-The configuration allows you to set the environment, product type, entry point, and other user experience configurations.
+The configuration allows you to set the environment, entry point, and other user experience configurations.

 Configure the session